-Find name-brand groceries, paper products, cleaning products, healthcare and more in our dent-n-bent Bargain Buyout department!
+Find name-brand groceries, paper products, cleaning products, healthcare and more in our dent n bent Bargain Buyout department!
 Save up to 65% on cereals, canned goods, snacks, candy, noodles, soups, juice, pop, coffees and K-Cups, teas, and even office supplies!
-You never know what treasures you’ll find, so check back often!
+You never know what treasures you’ll find, so check back often and save money on food!

 Here's a helpful article by Tracy Robinson from Chow Line a service of the College of Food, Agricultural, and Environmental Sciences and its outreach and research arms, OSU Extension and the Ohio Agricultural Research and Development Center.